 The partners submitted a site-development plan to the city last month.
 In addition to being approved, the plan also is contingent on rezoning, which the city council will consider Monday night.

 The developers purchased the church on 0.36 acres in January 2017 for $605,000, according to records.

 The church dates to 1952, according to city records.
-It most recently was used by a Spanish-speaking congregation — signage reads Iglesia De Jesucristo Palabra Miel — which Glick said moved to Thornton.
+It most recently was used by a Spanish-speaking congregation — signage reads Iglesia De Jesucristo Palabra Miel — which Fred Glick, of Columbia Group, said moved to Thornton.